elianafang/reply2reviewer_ZGRr/README.md

 The experimental setup is comprehensive, but there are a few areas where additional considerations could enhance the results.
 For instance, the datasets used in the paper, while adequate, are somewhat small, and larger datasets (such as OGBN-Arxiv) could provide a more thorough evaluation of the method.
 Additionally, the authors could explore the impact of temporal factors, such as training time and inference speed, on model performance.

 # A3:
+😊We are grateful for your valuable comments and take this opportunity to address your concerns with careful consideration.

 We fully agree that evaluating on larger and more challenging datasets like OGB is important.
 In response, we attempted to run CGDConv on **OGB-arxiv**, and encountered a critical scalability bottleneck due to the size of the diffusion matrix.
 Specifically, computing the PPR-based diffusion matrix involves inverting a $169,343 \times 169,343$ adjacency matrix, which requires approximately **118GB of memory**.
 This leads to a silent failure on standard hardware: the process terminates without error output, as shown in the attached runtime log (👉**see Figure Re.3**).
 The Python process exceeds the memory limit, the operating system will directly terminate the process without throwing a Python exception.
 The "adj matrix over" you see is the last successfully executed step, after which the process is killed by the system.

 **This issue is not specific to our model.** It arises from the matrix inversion operation commonly used in diffusion-based models like GDC and ADC, which are also not scalable to such graph sizes without approximation.
 We acknowledge that handling large-scale graphs remains a crucial open challenge and plan to investigate efficient and scalable solutions (e.g., sparsified diffusion, Monte Carlo estimation) in future work.